modem-works/dream-recorder/README.md

 </details>

 ## What it costs to dream
-In order to generate dreams, this applicaiton uses OpenAI and LumaLabs' APIs.
+In order to generate dreams, this application uses OpenAI and LumaLabs' APIs.
 The approximate costs are as follows (last updated May 2025):

 - OpenAI text-to-speech and video prompt generation: < $ 0.01 per dream - [OpenAI Pricing](https://openai.com/api/pricing)
 - LumaLabs dream generation (using 540p, 21:9, 5 seconds, ray-flash-2): $ 0.14 per dream - [LumaLabs Pricing](https://lumalabs.ai/api/pricing)